kaaproject/kaa-rfcs/0018/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-The following terms and definitions are used in this RFC.

-- **Event originator (originator)**: service that broadcasts endpoint filter events.
-- **Event listener (listener)**: service that subscribes to endpoint filter events.

 # NATS subject format